-Now Collect your Rainy Day Use Cases After you have a well-defined list of your primary use cases, you’ll want to collect the list of edge cases (rainy-day) and with the help of the product manager or stake-holder, prioritize them in terms of likeliness.
+Now Collect your Rainy Day Use Cases After you have a well-defined list of your primary use cases, you’ll want to collect the list of edge cases (rainy-day) and with the help of the product manager or stake-holder, prioritize them in terms of likelyness.
 It should be a business question as far as how much software development costs do you want to spend on something that is not likely to happen.

 In this step, you are going to cross the bridge into object modeling.
 Don’t get overly concerned about terms like generalization, inheritance and extends.
 The goal of this Ebay use case example is to keep it understandable so we will explain this concept in terms of the example.

 What does the word general mean?
 Something is broad and not as detailed.
 Generalization is when you “inherit” from something general and then add more detail.
 A “person” is very general.
 A “man” is still general, but not as general as a “person”.
-You can say that a “man” inherits behavior and attributes of a “person”.
+You can say that a “man” inherits behavior and atributes of a “person”.

 Look at the requirements management use case diagram above and you will see there is duplicate behavior in both the buyer and seller which includes “create an account” and “search listings”.
 Rather than have all of this duplication, we will have a more general user that has this behavior and then the actors will “inherit” this behavior from the new user.